StevenTorres2002/PilarVoiceCRZ/README.md

 # PilarVoiceCRZ
-This is a test for a voice generator based on
+This is a test for a voice generator based on omnivoice